 While some might consider the legal grey area tiny houses on wheels fall into a good thing, for those not willing to break the law (or engage in an act of civil disobedience, depending on your view), it can be a disadvantage.
 For many, the threat of a code enforcement action might not warrant the risk.

 Another disadvantage has to do with design options.
-Although the type of trailer and size of the trailer can vary, generally a tiny house built on a trailer will be built so that it can lawfully be towed on a highway without a special travel permit.
+Although the type of trailer and size of the trailer can vary, a tiny house built on a trailer will typically be constructed so that it can lawfully be towed on a highway without a special travel permit.